 Plaza Colombian Coffee

-Plaza Colombian Coffee is a few blocks south of Cosmic on South Congress Avenue.
+Plaza Colombian Coffee is on South Congress Avenue, a few blocks south of Cosmic.
 I'm a massive fan of Colombia.
-After living there for so many years, it feels like my second home.
+After living there for many years, it feels like my second home.
 Moving to Austin has been fantastic in many ways, but I still miss Colombian culture, including the food and drinks.

-So when I learned about Plaza Colombian Coffee, I invited my friend Jenn to join me.
-Walking up to the cafe, you pass a small old jeep, like the ones still used today in the countryside.
-The cafe is in a standalone building, so there is plenty of space.
+When I learned about Plaza Colombian Coffee, I invited my friend Jenn.
+Walking up to the cafe, you pass a small old jeep, like the ones still used in the Colombian countryside.
+The cafe is in a standalone building.
 An outdoor bar serves Colombia-inspired tiki drinks.
 They roast 100% Colombian coffee and offer a variety of traditional sweets and savory foods.

 Specialty coffees include: